Factbox: The three stages of Germany's emergency gas plan

 - This stage is triggered when there "is a disruption in the gas supply or an exceptionally high demand for gas which leads to a significant deterioration of the gas supply situation, but the market is still able to cope with this disruption or demand without the need to take non-market based measures."

-- It kicks in when there is a high risk of long-term supply shortages of gas.
+- It kicks in when there is a high risk of long-term supply shortages of gas, and theoretically enables utilities to pass on soaring gas costs to industry and households

+- Germany's Economy Ministry on Thursday said, however, that this clause had not been triggered

 - There are no changes compared with the first phase, but all market players, including TSOs and gas suppliers, are under more pressure to balance out disruptions via efficiency and short-term measures such as procuring gas from alternative sources.